ecantosf/Tasca-S1.03.-Collections/README.md

 application that allows reading, displaying, and sorting data in a flexible way.

 ## Features
-The goal is to strengthen your understanding of how to create, modify, and traverse these data structures, as well as to observe their behavior in situations like duplicate management, object comparison, and element order manipulation.
+- Create and modify collections using ArrayList, HashSet, HashMap, ListIterator
+- Handle duplicates and compare objects
+- Practice object sorting (Comparable, Comparator)
+- Practice file reading and writing
-You will also practice file reading and writing, along with user interaction.
+- Implement menus and user interaction.

 ## Technologies
 - Language: Java